nickapaul/API-Testing-Demo/README.md

 Anyways that was all to say that this a proof of concept that with a little setup, a fleshed-out testing suite complete with configured testing pipeline is easy to set up and maintain.

 ## The Pipeline
 The pipeline is designed to execute on merge request to master.
-I know that in this example im just running the test itself so you would think I ran my test before I checked it in (looking at you "works on my machine" guys).
-Just imaghine that in most build and deploy tools you can chain piupelines or call pipelines from other pipelines.
-So if your tetss are fast enough, yhou can gate merges from dev to QA with the regression tests.
+I know that in this example I’m just running the test itself, so you would think I ran my test before I checked it in (looking at you "works on my machine" guys).
+Just imagine that in most build and deploy tools you can chain pipelines or call pipelines from other pipelines.
+So, if your tests are fast enough, you can gate merges from dev to QA with the regression tests.

 This desgin goes as follows:
-Pull Source
+- Pull Source
-Set Up Python
+- Set Up Python
-Install Dependencies
+- Install Dependencies
-Run Test
+- Run Test
-Create HTML Report
+- Create HTML Report

 This is all coinfigured froim the python-app.yml in the .github/workflows folder.
 Every check-in to master will kick off a build and keep the merge from hapening if the build fails.